abayomipopoola/abayomipopoola/src/content/blog/isolates-and-containerized-processes/index.md

 #### Language Support and Runtime Environment

 Unlike containers that can package applications in any programming language, isolates are specifically designed for JavaScript and WebAssembly execution within the V8 engine.
-This specialization means applications must either be written in these languages or transpiled to them.
+This specialisation means applications must either be written in these languages or transpiled to them.
 Additionally, the V8 runtime environment may not provide all system-level functionalities available in a complete operating system environment, potentially limiting applications requiring low-level system access or complex dependency management.

-#### Ecosystem and Standardization
+#### Ecosystem and Standardisation

-The container ecosystem benefits from mature tooling and standardization through the Open Container Initiative (OCI), enabling portable deployments across different runtimes and cloud providers.
+The container ecosystem benefits from mature tooling and standardisation through the Open Container Initiative (OCI), enabling portable deployments across different runtimes and cloud providers.
 In contrast, isolates are tied to specific runtimes like V8, and their ecosystem, while growing, hasn't reached the same level of maturity in terms of orchestration, monitoring, and deployment tools.

 #### Optimal Use Cases

 Despite these constraints, isolates excel in specific scenarios that leverage their strengths.
 They are particularly well-suited for:

-- **Edge Computing**: Applications requiring minimal latency and efficient resource utilization at the network edge.
+- **Edge Computing**: Applications requiring minimal latency and efficient resource utilisation at the network edge.
 - **Serverless Functions**: FaaS platforms handling high volumes of short-lived requests.
 - **Multi-Tenant Environments**: Services executing user-provided code securely at scale.
 - **Per-Request Computation**: Workloads requiring computation on a per-request basis without maintaining long-lived processes.

 ### Conclusion

-While containers remain valuable for many use cases due to their portability and consistent environments, isolates offer a compelling alternative for scenarios requiring rapid startup times and efficient resource utilization.
-They enable code execution at the network edge, which not only improves performance but also simplifies deployment and reduces costs compared to running code in a centralized data center.
+While containers remain valuable for many use cases due to their portability and consistent environments, isolates offer a compelling alternative for scenarios requiring rapid startup times and efficient resource utilisation.
+They enable code execution at the network edge, which not only improves performance but also simplifies deployment and reduces costs compared to running code in a centralised data centre.

-As computing continues to evolve, especially in serverless and edge computing contexts, understanding and leveraging the strengths of both approaches will be crucial for optimizing application performance and resource usage.
+As computing continues to evolve, especially in serverless and edge computing contexts, understanding and leveraging the strengths of both approaches will be crucial for optimising application performance and resource usage.
 Selecting the right execution model depends on the specific needs of the application, and a hybrid approach may often provide the best balance between flexibility and efficiency.

 <small>References: <a href="https://v8.dev" target="_blank">Chrome's V8</a>; <a href="https://developers.cloudflare.com/workers/reference/how-workers-works" target="_blank">Cloudflare Workers</a>; <a href="https://www.cloudflare.com/en-gb/learning/serverless/glossary/what-is-chrome-v8/" target="_blank">What is Chrome's V8</a>
 </small>